 Researchers have documented that the rabbit population in the Everglades is gone.
-Raccoons, opossum and bobcat sightings have decreased significantly (99% less for raccoon and opossum and 88% less for bobcats.
+Raccoon, opossum, and bobcat sightings have decreased significantly (99% less for raccoons and opossums and 88% less for bobcats.
 Small endangered species like the mangrove fox squirrel and the wood stork are killed and eaten by the pythons.
 Work continues to try to stop their progression.

 If there aren’t giant toads in your yard, maybe there is a five-foot iguana!
-Green Iguanas became one of the animals invading Florida in the 1960’s, when they were first recorded in the region.
-They can be green, brown a tinge of orange or black.
+Green Iguanas became one of the animals invading Florida in the 1960s when they were first recorded in the region.
+They can be green, brown a tinge of orange, or black.
 Their backs are lined with spikes and they are excellent swimmers.
 There are two main problems with these invading Florida.
-First they burrow large tunnels that wreck foundations of residential and commercial property.
-Imagine the size of a burrow of a five-foot long lizard!
+First, they burrow large tunnels that wreck the foundations of residential and commercial properties.
+Imagine the size of a burrow of a five-foot-long lizard!
 Secondly, they are incredibly messy leaving their feces all over and the feces can transmit salmonella which can make humans very sick.
 If you want to get rid of one you can call a professional nuisance wildlife trapper and they will take care of it.

 Lionfish are spectacular looking but they eat all kinds of native fish!
 They are disturbing the balance of small fish around coral reefs off the coasts of Florida.
 Because they have venomous spines, there are very few larger fish or predators that will kill them so they can take over.
 Lionfish are large; around 18 inches long, and have brown/maroon stripes.
 Back to the venomous spines, they are harmful to humans as well and if you are stung by the spines you should seek immediate medical attention.
 These were first seen in Florida waters in 1985, but they are originally from South Pacific and Indian Oceans.
 They are now all along the eastern coast of the US all the way up to New York.

 With the title, “The World’s Largest Rodent”, you already know these guys are trouble.
 Capybaras are 4 feet long!
 They weigh between 75- 145 pounds and usually live in groups of around 10.
-As a semi-aquatic animal you can see how they would love to make Florida their home.
+As a semi-aquatic animal, you can see how they would love to make Florida their home.
 Although counted as animals invading Florida, luckily there is not a breeding population of Capybaras in Florida yet.
 There are sightings throughout the state and Gainesville is an area of concern.
 The problem with these rodents is similar to wild boars, a group of them can raid gardens and destroy vegetation.
-They also may carry disease that can spread to livestock.
+They also may carry diseases that can spread to livestock.
 Capybaras are native to South America and it is unclear how they first entered Florida.
-Hopefully we can keep them in-check so they do not spread throughout the southeast!
+Hopefully, we can keep them in check so they do not spread throughout the southeast!

 The Featured Image